aaravjaichand/Emotion-Detection/README.md

 # Emotion Detection AI

-Facial Emotion Detection AI, upload a grayscale 48x48 image
+## Made using a neural network

-Imported from Google Colab
+** Copy Saved from Google Colab **

+Instructions:

+Only works in Colab

+Input: 48 by 48 Gray Scale Image, .jpg, .png, .jpeg file types

+Output: Emotion of person in image